nglthu/English_5_1_24/Mainframe.md

 Hutton, D. (2024) said "Moore’s Law is not dead yet, though we can see the checkered flag on the GPS” and "clients can infuse AI inferencing for real-time insights" on IBM zSeries-the z16 2022.

-Please write a short paper to explain and discuss these points of view.
+Please write a short paper to explain and discuss these points of view and its applied technology.

 Reference:  Hutton, D. (2024).
 IBM Z/LinuxONE System Processor Optimization Primer.